oasis-open/openc2-lycan-python/README.md

 Lycan is an implementation of the OpenC2 OASIS standard for command and control messaging.
 The current implementation is based on the Language Specification v1.0.

-Given the influence of STIX/CyBoX on OpenC2, this library extends the [STIX 2 Python API](https://github.com/oasis-open/cti-python-stix2) internals.
-Property validation and object extension support aligns with STIX2 conventions.
+Given the influence of STIX/CyBoX on OpenC2, this library is heavily based on the [STIX 2 Python API](https://github.com/oasis-open/cti-python-stix2) internals.
+Property validation and object extension support aligns with STIX2 conventions and OpenC2 custom properties also support stix2 properties.

 ## Installation